Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Introduction

 \section{Introduction}

-Recent works have demonstrated the success of transformer-based foundation models~\cite{bommasani2021opportunities} in various downstream tasks.
+\IEEEPARstart{R}{ecent} works have demonstrated the success of transformer-based large-scale models~\cite{bommasani2021opportunities} in various downstream tasks.
 For example, large generative models~\cite{brown2020language} have enabled fundamentally new capabilities on copilot applications.
-The accuracy of transformer-based models increases with its model size~\cite{kaplan2020scaling}, but these giant models are frequently well beyond the memory capacity of a single device.
-Training such models consumes a significant amount of time and resources~\cite{sharir2020cost}, so improving the overall performance of end-to-end training matters for foundation models.
+The accuracy of transformer-based models increases with its model size~\cite{kaplan2020scaling}, but training such models consumes a significant amount of time and resources~\cite{sharir2020cost}.

+Unfortunately, only those who have access to massive datacenter-based resources are typically capable of undertaking the training of large-scale models.
+Considering the cost-effectiveness of commodity GPUs (e.g., compared to A100, the RTX3090 GPU provides 58\% of computing performance at 1/10 price~\cite{vastprice}), they can train or fine-tune large models timely and not costly.
+To democratize large-scale model training and make it accessible to a broader range of researchers, addressing the challenge of training large-scale models on cost-effective commodity servers emerges as a significant concern~\cite{li2022harmony,feng2023mobius,eliad2021fine}.

-Model-parallel training is necessary to accommodate large models in device memories.
-Designed for the transformer-based models, the widely-used tensor model parallelism~\cite{shoeybi2019megatron} (TMP) partitions the computation of specific operators into parallel devices.
-However, TMP involves an extensive amount of exclusive communication operations, which becomes the main performance bottleneck, particularly in commercial GPU servers.
-For example, when training a large model on 3090 GPUs with NVLink, the communication overhead of TMP can reach to 64.6\% (Figure ~\ref{fig:motivation}).
+Model-parallel training is necessary to accommodate large models in device memories, particularly on commodity hardware with constrained capacity.
+Existing training systems~\cite{li2022harmony,feng2023mobius,eliad2021fine} for training large-scale on commodity hardware are tailored to pipeline model parallelism (PMP), where model layers are scattered across devices.
+However, as model sizes increase, the memory cost of a single layer becomes significant, resulting in a deeper pipeline and decreased training efficiency.
+Designed for the transformer-based models, the tensor model parallelism (TMP) partitions the computation of specific operators into parallel devices~\cite{shoeybi2019megatron}, often used in combination with PMP for training large-scale models in datacenters.
+TMP involves an extensive amount of blocked communication operations, which becomes the main performance bottleneck in large-scale model training on commodity servers, where communication bandwidth is limited.
+For instance, when training a large model on the commodity GPUs RTX3090 without NVLink, the communication overhead of TMP can reach 64.6\% (Fig.~\ref{fig:motivation}).
+Thus, it is indispensable to \textbf{design a TMP training system that improves both user accessibility and training efficiency on cost-effective servers}.